marshki/pyWype/README.md

 Tested to work in Python 2.7 & 3.4.

-*diskWipe.py* works as is in Python 2.7 *pyWypeRemix.p* works as is in Python 2.7 & 3.4
+*diskWipe.py* works as is in Python 2.7 *pyWypeRemix.py* works as is in Python 2.7 & 3.4

 PROCEED WITH CAUTION.
 THIS WILL IRRECOVERABLY WIPE DATA FROM YOUR DISK.
 Still early in development.